- This guidance is for England, Scotland & Wales

 A business is a person acting for purposes relating to that person's trade, business, craft or profession, whether they are an individual, partnership or an organisation.

-The ban on surcharges for certain methods of payment applies to all contracts.
+The ban on surcharges for certain methods of payment applies to all contracts as well as to non-contractual payments like donations and taxes.
 However, the restriction on the amount of a payment surcharge for other methods of payment does not apply to certain excluded contracts, which are listed below:

 - contracts for social services, including social housing, childcare and support of families and persons permanently or temporarily in need (including long-term care)